About the Ratio Eight

 There is no doubt this is one of the most expensive coffee makers available; it sits safely in the “super premium” category.
 While many people would never dream of buying a $500+ coffee machine, for those that are passionate about coffee and have money to spend, the Ratio Eight delivers in a lot of the other categories below.

 Note: Ratio recently launched the Ratio Six, which should be released at the end of 2019.
-It is on Kickstarter now for less than half the cost of the Ratio Eight!
+The Kickstarter campaign is over, but the product should be on sale soon.

 The Ratio Eight is made with metal, wood and glass.
 The materials are all high-quality and there is no doubt of the overall quality of the machine as you look at it and use it.
 It uses minimal plastic internally and the little plastic it does use is BPA-free & medical grade.
 This makes it one of the only machine’s that can make that claim (the only one I’m aware of).